Supported number of grow kits: 1–32

 The coroplast is attached to the greenhouse frame via zip ties that are run through small slits cut in the coroplast.

-- Place the greenhouse on the kennel pan, ensuring the coroplast walls are tucked in the pan.
-Then fold the bottom of the plastic slip’s sides and back under the shelving’s feet, thus ensuring that water from the humidifier will collect in the kennel tray and won’t spill on the ground.
+- Place the greenhouse on the kennel pan or water heater tray, ensuring the coroplast walls are tucked in the pan.
+Then fold the bottom of the plastic slip’s sides and back under the shelving’s feet, ensuring that water from the humidifier will collect in the tray/pan and won’t spill on the ground.

-This step adds an auto-refilling humidification system that provides fresh, filtered, and humid air to the greenhouse at regular intervals.
-Water is provided by a float valve inside of a plastic tote, which is connected by 1/4-inch vinyl tubing to a pressurized water source, such as a sink or hose.
+This step creates an auto-refilling humidification system that provides fresh, filtered, and humid air to the greenhouse at regular intervals.
+Water is provided by a float valve inside of a plastic tote, which is connected by 1/4" vinyl tubing to a pressurized water source, such as a sink or hose.

 In our setup, the pressurized water source was a shut-off valve beneath a utility sink, to which we connected a 2-way splitter that ran one line back up the sink’s faucet, and another to the tote.
 Connecting to a hose would also work, though for any system you will need to determine the appropriate connectors for creating a watertight supply line.

-- Drill two 1/2-inch holes on the other long sides of the tote, centering both holes 4.5 inches from the bottom of the tote and 3.5 inches in from either side.
+- Drill two 1/2" holes on the other long sides of the tote, centering both holes 4.5 inches from the bottom of the tote and 3.5 inches in from either side.

 - Push the float valve’s metal rod all the way into the plastic float, minimizing the float’s overall length.
-Run the threaded end of the float through the tote’s right hole, wrap the threads in teflon (plumber's) tape, and attach a 5-inch segment of vinyl tubing using a 1/4-inch compression insert and compression sleeve.
+Run the threaded end of the float through the tote’s right hole, wrap the threads in teflon (plumber's) tape, and attach a 5" segment of vinyl tubing using a 1/4" compression insert and compression sleeve.